 If the symptoms persist, therapy may be helpful, such as play therapy or art therapy.
 One of my clients was a child who had lost his baby brother.
 He was able to draw the process over a period of sessions in the playroom.
 At first, the pictures on the white board were very black.
 An orange pumpkin sat in the corner.
 Over time, the pumpkin grew bigger.
 By the fifth session, the drawing depicted the last time the family was together with his baby brother.
 At that point, the child was able to let go of the grief and remember his baby brother with peace and fondness.

-Jane Robinson, an infant mental health specialist, is a licensed mental health counselor who co-founded Center for Child Counseling in 1999 as All 'Bout Children.
+Jane Robinson, an infant mental health specialist, is a licensed mental health counselor who co-founded Center for Child Counseling in Palm Beach County.